ethersphere/swarm-extension/library/README.md

 # Swarm Browser Extension JS Library

-Library for interaction with the Swarm Browser Extension, from Dapps or other browser extensions.
+Library for interaction with the Swarm Browser Extension, from dApps or other browser extensions.

 ## Installation